Netflix Returns to Growth, Saying the Worst of Slowdown Is Over

 “Thank God we’re done with shrinking quarters,” co-founder and Chairman Reed Hastings said during a webcast interview with analyst Doug Anmuth.

-Shares of Netflix rose as much as 16% to $278.94 in extended trading after the results were out.
+Shares of Netflix rose as much as 14% in premarket trading before New York exchanges opened on Wednesday.
 The stock was down 60% this year through the close Tuesday in New York.
 Other streaming companies, such as Roku Inc. and Walt Disney Co., also rose.

+Read More: Netflix Jumps 14% on Strong User Growth Forecast: Street Wrap

 A strong slate of fresh programs attracted millions of new viewers in the third quarter.
 The period started with new episodes of Stranger Things, one of the most popular TV series in the world.
 Netflix also released the Korean smash hit Extraordinary Attorney Woo, the movies The Gray Man and Purple Hearts, and the true crime drama Monster: The Jeffrey Dahmer Story, its second-most-popular English-language original series.